kingwingfly/backup/fav_core/README.md

 - `ResOpsExt: ResOps` batch fetch resources in set
 - `XXStatusExt`: batch modify children's StatusFlags

 To draw a conclusion, this crate contains all traits you need to build a stateful crawler.
 You can define data structures with `protobuf` for fast read and write.
 Make them stateful, configurable, and able to be persisted.
 Many network helper is provided, you can `request_json` and `resquest_protobuf` directly.
 And `Ext` traits are provided so that you can batch fetch and pull data or modify the resources' StatusFlags.

 An example can be found in [fav](https://github.com/kingwingfly/fav) repo.

+# CHANGELOG

+- 0.0.X -> 0.1.X: `Ops` related traits' methods need `F: Fn() -> Future<...>`, if Future is ready, one can cleanup, shutdown gracefully and return `FavCoreError::Cancel`.
+And `OpsExt` methods handle SIGINT based on this, keeps things reliable.